Hello! Who are you and what business did you start?

 How are you doing today and what does the future look like?

 I’m often making $200-250 per show.
 We’re looking to scale our reach.
-Besides shorter social posts we’re looking to get in front of a larger audience, so I’m looking into doing more documentaries and even thinking of unscripted reality.
+Besides YouTube, shorter social posts we’re looking to get in front of a larger audience, so I’m looking into doing more documentaries and even thinking of unscripted reality.

 I don’t think we have enough drama, but I do think many people are interested in the business behind the magic, and that’s something we’re comfortable with exposing.